-A Bolt of Sanity from the Eco-Devo Blue
+A Bolt of Sanity Out of the Eco-Devo Blue

 IN THE MIDST OF CRISIS, with pretense stripped away, the truth can strike like a lightening bolt.